-- 1. Educational purpose (as defined by state standards) - 2.
-Contribution the subject matter makes to the curriculum and to the interests of the students - 3.
-Appropriateness to social, emotional, and intellectual level of intended audience - 4.
-Favorable reviews found in standard selection sources - 5.
-Favorable recommendations based on preview and examination of materials by professional - 6.
-Reputation and significance of the author, producer, and publisher - 7.
-Validity, currency, and appropriateness of the material - 8.
-Contribution the material makes to the breadth of representative viewpoints on controversial issues - 9.
-High degree of potential user appeal - 10.
-High artistic quality and/or literary style - 11.
-Quality and variety of format - 12.
-Value commensurate with cost and/or need - 13.
-Timeliness or permanence of the content
+- Educational purpose (as defined by the Tennessee State Academic Standards). - Contribution the subject matter makes to the curriculum and to the interests of the students. - Appropriateness to social, emotional, and intellectual level of intended audience. - Measures of complexity: Quantitative, Qualitative, and Reader and Task are appropriate for grade-level and time of year. - Favorable reviews found in standard selection sources. - Favorable recommendations based on preview and examination of materials by professional personnel. - Reputation and significance of the author, producer, and publisher. - Validity, currency, and appropriateness of the material. - Contribution each material makes to the breadth of representative viewpoints on controversial issues offered by the materials collection as a whole. - High degree of potential user appeal.

+- High artistic quality and/or literary style.

+- Quality and variety of format.

+- Value commensurate with cost and/or need.

+- Timeliness or permanence.

-Materials are ordered according to the procedures of the Knox County Schools Finance Department and the Knox County Purchasing Department.
-Guidance for ordering procedures at each library vendor will be provided and updated by the Library Media Services Department each year.
+Materials are ordered according to the processes defined by the Knox County Schools Finance Department and the Knox County Purchasing Department.
+Detailed guidance for ordering from library vendors will be provided and updated by the Academic Resources Department each year.